• Skip to primary navigation

 For The Pumpkin Scones:

-• In one bowl, add 2 ¼ cups gluten free flour blend, ½ cup brown sugar, 1 tablespoon baking powder, ½ teaspoon baking soda, ½ teaspoon kosher salt, 2 teaspoon ground cinnamon, 1 teaspoon ground ginger, and ¼ teaspoon ground nutmeg.
+• In one bowl, add 2 ¼ cups gluten free flour blend, ½ packed cup brown sugar, 1 tablespoon baking powder, ½ teaspoon baking soda, ½ teaspoon kosher salt, 2 teaspoons ground cinnamon, 1 teaspoon ground ginger, and ¼ teaspoon ground nutmeg.
 Stir until all of the dry ingredients are completely combined.

 • After the butter is frozen, remove it from the freezer and grate it into the dry ingredients using a cheese grater.
 You can use either the fine or the regular size when grating the butter.
 Make sure to exercise caution when grating frozen butter so that you do not injure your fingers!